They said this model would help us thrive.

 from cross-functional perspective, enhancing ideas, and igniting creativity,

-• Increasing familiarity and comfort with problems: Working with a rotating
+which can take place over several milestones. - Increasing familiarity and comfort with problems: Working with a rotating

 set of team members can result in a lack of comprehensive historical knowledge